dasic002/virtual_recipe_book/README.md

 - Save the file.

 #### Create a Database
+##### Via Code Institute's database maker
+If you are a current student of Code Institute, you should have access to their [database maker service](https://dbs.ci-dbs.net)
+- Enter your email address linked to your LMS Portal.
+- The database will be generated and an email with the details will be sent to you.
+- The email will contain a management URL that is unique to you and will offer the options to view details for linking to your project or delete the database.

+##### Via ElephantSQL
 - Create an account and log in with ElephantSQL.com.
 - From the dashboard click “Create New Instance”.
 - Set up your plan